Ben-elliot27/UknowFeynman-CardGame/README.md

 We welcome contributions to enhance the game.
 Please submit issues and pull requests to the repository.
 Before contributing, ensure you follow the code of conduct.

 ## License
 This project is licensed under the MIT License.

-See the LICENSE file for details.
+##
 Developed with ❤️ by the Feynman UNO Flip team.